 Glad you asked.
 We put together a short guide to getting reviews on sites like Google My Business.
 But first, let’s talk about why online reviews are so important in the first place.

-Every business needs lots of customer reviews.
+Every business needs customer reviews.
 After all, 92% of customers consult customer reviews before making any kind of purchase decision.
 The more reviews you have, the better the online reputation you have, and the more trustworthy your business looks to potential customers.
 A business with a hundred reviews looks a lot better than a competitor with three.

 Let’s talk about how you can get new reviews and make a great first impression on anyone who stumbles on your business online.

 Get New Reviews Authentically

 Remember, customers trust reviews because they’re an authentic representation of real customer opinion.
 All of the steps that we lay out in this article are meant to get you more reviews from your customers so that you can grow your business authentically.

 Some businesses resort to buying reviews instead.
 This is a bad idea for several reasons.
 First off, if customers suspect that you’re reviews are not legitimate, chances are that they probably won’t trust your 5-star review anyway.

 Plus, you’re taking some serious risk as a business.
 Google can penalize your business in rankings, making it much harder for potential customers to discover your business on search.